SwiftiCode/Swift-Brief-Note-Playground/README.md

 # Swift-Brief-Note-Playground
-This is a collection of playground that contains brief introduction to Swift 2.2
+This is a collection of playgrounds that contains brief introduction to Swift 2.2

 Part 1.
 Basics, Variables and Data Types